brianlangseth-NOAA/quillback_rockfish_2021/write_up/or/_main.knit.md

 ### Priors

-Priors were used with fixed parameter values for natural mortality and steepness in the base model.
+Fixed parameter values for natural mortality and steepness, based on prior distributions, were used in the base model.
 The prior distribution for natural mortality was based on the Hamel [-@hamel_method_2015] meta-analytic approach with an assumed maximum age of 95 years.
-The prior assumed a lognormal distribution for natural mortality with a median of 0.057 and a standard deviation of 0.48.
+The prior assumed a log-normal distribution for natural mortality with a median of 0.057 and a standard deviation of 0.438.

 The prior for steepness assumed a beta distribution with mean of 0.72 and standard deviation of 0.158.
 The prior parameters are based on the Thorson-Dorn rockfish prior (commonly used in past West Coast rockfish assessments) conducted by James Thorson (personal communication, NWFSC, NOAA) which was reviewed and endorsed by the Scientific and Statistical Committee (SSC) in 2017.
 However, this approach was subsequently rejected for future analysis in 2019 when the new meta-analysis resulted in a mean value of approximately 0.95.
 In the absence of a new method for generating a prior for steepness the default approach reverts to the previously endorsed method, the 2017 value.